Soyuz 9: Chess game

 The game began as a Queen's Gambit Accepted, with both players castling kingside.
 Material was exchanged evenly throughout the game.
 Toward the end of the game White checked Black four times, and rapid exchange of remaining pieces ensued.
 At 35.
 Qxf6+, Black responded with the final move 35...
 Kg8 (the only legal move), moving the king to the flight square g8.
 In the final position each side had a queen and five pawns, with no passed pawns.
 The game concluded as a draw.

-Sevastyanov was a chess enthusiast.
-Following Soyuz 9, he served as president of the Soviet Chess Federation from 1977-1986 and 1988-1989.
+Sevastyanov was a chess enthusiast and after retiring from the cosmonaut corps served as president of the Soviet Chess Federation from 1977-86 and 1988-89.

 Return

-The spacecraft soft landed in the steppes of Kazakhstan, and the crew was picked up immediately.
+The spacecraft soft-landed in the steppes of Kazakhstan, and the crew was picked up immediately.
 Adjusting to gravity of Earth seemed to present a minor problem for the two cosmonauts.
 They required help exiting the descent module and were virtually unable to walk for a few days.
 Nonetheless, this experience proved the importance of providing crews with exercise equipment during missions.
 After landing the crew spent 2 weeks in a quarantine unit originally designed for cosmonauts returning from Moon landings.
 At the time the Soviet press reported that this was done to protect the cosmonauts in case space travel had weakened their immune systems.
 However, the quarantine process was likely practice for the Soviet crewed lunar program, which at that point had not been abandoned.